 One tells how Roldán (aka Roland) a warrior in the army of the Holy Roman Emperor Charlemagne, got into a fight on the summit with a Moorish chieftain.

 Roldán was getting the better of the encounter, and with the Moor at his mercy, Roldán struck a hefty blow with his sword Durandarte.
-But his victim managed to dodge just in time, and the sword struck the rock with such force that the square gash we see today was slashed into the peak.
+But his intended victim managed to dodge just in time, and the sword struck the rock with such force that the square gash we see today was slashed into the peak.

-The giant naturally rushed back to the cabin to discover his lover was indeed dying, just as the stranger had said.
+The giant naturally rushed back to the cabin to discover his wife was indeed dying, just as the stranger had said.
 So the giant took his sword and cut the gap in the summit to delay the moment when the sun finally set, to give his love a few extra moments of life.
 History does not record what happened to the stranger, but I’m guessing it didn’t end well.

 You can drive some of the way up; follow the signposts for Font de Molí from Finestrat.
 The car park next to Font del Molí spring (see below) is a starting point for many of the walks on the mountain.

 If you don’t have the energy or the inclination to tackle the mountain, there’s a barbecue area next to the car park.
-Just bring charcoal, food and a firelighter and eat at the stone picnic tables set among the pine trees.
-There’s also a handily-placed restaurant (there generally is in Spain!)
-Link here.
+Just bring charcoal, food and a firelighter and eat at the stone picnic tables set among the pine trees (though not if it’s really dry and there’s a fire risk.)

-© Guy Pelham 2017
+© Guy Pelham